Gagandeep39/cg-cutting-sticks/vectorproblem/README.md

 ### Algorithm

-- `O(N*log(N))` time solution, sort the numbers, then two pointer approach - leftIndex is element that must be included, rightIndex is biggest element that can be included in that set.

 1. Sort the input array first.
 2. Now use Two Pointer Technique to count the number of subsets.
 3. Let take two pointers left and right and set left = 0 and right = N-1.